-Sri Lanka says dismantles big part of bombers' network, freezes assets
+Sri Lanka warns further Islamist militant attacks cannot be ruled out

 In focus are whether the plotters had any foreign help, the sources of funding and if the bombers had any credible link to Islamic State.

-Sri Lankan President Maithripala Sirisena told Reuters over the weekend that all indications pointed to Islamic State involvement.
+All indications pointed to Islamic State involvement, President Maithripala Sirisena told Reuters over the weekend.

+Tight security across Sri Lanka has seen the military presence stepped up around government establishments, major hotels, schools and religious sites.

+Attendance at state schools, which reopened on a staggered basis on Monday, was low and hotels were hurt by large cancellations.

 Reporting by Ranga Sirilal and Shri Navaratnam; Editing by Peter Graff and Clarence Fernandez